xander2508/Notes/5. Standard Information/Operating Systems/Windows/Security/Local Group Policy.md

 We can open the Local Group Policy Editor by opening the Start menu and typing `gpedit.msc`.
 The editor is split into two categories under Local Computer Policy - `Computer Configuration` and `User Configuration`.

-We can also enable fine-tuned account auditing and configure [[AppLocker]] from the Local Group Policy Editor.
+We can also enable fine-tuned account auditing and configure [[5.
+Standard Information/Operating Systems/Windows/Security/AppLocker]] from the Local Group Policy Editor.
 It is worth exploring Local Group Policy and learning about the wide variety of ways it can be used to lock down a Windows system.